-There is good reason for this, of course.
-As I mentioned earlier, the whole genesis of this cut sprang from a desire to minimize diamond loss on the polishing wheel.
+There is a good reason for this, of course.
+As we mentioned earlier, the whole genesis of this cut sprang from a desire to minimize diamond loss on the polishing wheel.
 As opposed to premium cut Round Diamonds, Princess Cuts are cut to fit the shape of the rough, and not the reverse.

 So if a piece of diamond rough happens to be shaped like a well proportioned Princess Cut diamond, then it will, by chance, end up as one.
 But if a piece of diamond rough happens to be shaped like a very deep and not well proportioned Princess Cut, then it will, unfortunately, likewise end up as one.